xrrocha/nobocoder/README.md

 ## Comparison Explosion ##

-In order to be axhaustive, a naïve spelling suggestion implementation would compare each unknown word with _all_ words in the dictionary collecting only those whose similarity score is above a configured threshold.
+In order to be exhaustive, a naïve spelling suggestion implementation would compare each unknown word with _all_ words in the dictionary collecting only those whose similarity score is above a configured threshold.

-A useful dictionary will contain several tens of thousand words or more.
+A useful dictionary will contain several tens of thousand words.
 Comparing each unknown term with so many words is clearly unacceptable, especially given how costly a similarity comparison is as opposed to simple string equality